 Hosting of applications

 Currently, the only option is to host your application on your own server.
-In the future, it'll be possible to host your application right in Space.
+In the future, it'll be possible to host applications right in Space.

 Authentication and authorization

 All requests to Space have to come from an authorized caller.
 To send requests to Space, the application must first obtain an access token.
 The most secure way to do this is by using one of the OAuth 2.0 authorization flows, though, you can also provide the application with a permanent token.
 Learn more.

 There are two application types depending on how they are distributed:

 These are applications intended only for a particular (typically, your own) Space organization.
 To install such an application, you must manually register it in Space.
 When registering the application, you specify all the required data: an authorization way, application endpoints, required permissions, and so on.